-Insofar as logos are concerned, a few specific rules (summarised in Article II.12.1 of GA) should be observed in addition to the recommendations mentioned above.
+Insofar as logos are concerned, a few specific rules (summarised in Article II.12.1 of ECGA) should be observed in addition to the recommendations mentioned above.
 The EU emblem may be used only with the prior agreement of the Commission.
-As the European emblem is protected under article 6ter of the Paris Convention, participants are formally prohibited to register the European emblem, or any sign identical or similar to the European emblem, as a trademark.
+As the European emblem is protected under article 6ter of the Paris Convention for the Protection of Industrial Property, participants are formally prohibited to register the European emblem, or any sign identical or similar to the European emblem, as a trademark.
 When participants are allowed to use the European emblem, they should do so in its entire and original form, and always separately from their own logo or trademark.
 Once the contractual relationship between a participant and the European Commission has expired, the participant should cease to use the European emblem, and withdraw its representation from any new documentation.
 See also Annex I to this Guide (at the end).

-16. SURVIVING THE (END OF THE) GRANT AGREEMENT
+17. SURVIVING THE (END OF THE) EC GRANT AGREEMENT

-Various provisions of the Grant Agreement have a limited duration (e.g. access rights).
+Various provisions of the EC Grant Agreement have a limited duration (e.g. access rights).
 Agreements between participants may be needed to properly manage the post-contract phase.